Sahlqvist formula

 In modal logic, Sahlqvist formulas are a certain kind of modal formula with remarkable properties.
-The Sahlqvist correspondence theorem states that every Sahlqvist formula is canonical, and corresponds to a first-order definable class of Kripke frames.
+The Sahlqvist correspondence theorem states that every Sahlqvist formula is canonical, and corresponds to a class of Kripke frames definable by a first-order formula.

 Sahlqvist's definition characterizes a decidable set of modal formulas with first-order correspondents.
 Since it is undecidable, by Chagrova's theorem, whether an arbitrary modal formula has a first-order correspondent, there are formulas with first-order frame conditions that are not Sahlqvist [Chagrova 1991] (see the examples below).
 Hence Sahlqvist formulas define only a (decidable) subset of modal formulas with first-order correspondents.

 Definition

 Sahlqvist formulas are built up from implications, where the consequent is positive and the antecedent is of a restricted form.